michkatz/Project/README.md

 # Use Cases
 This toolkit is designed for three major use cases.
 More detailed explanations can be found in `Software_Design` under `docs`.
-1. Upload XRD data into the toolkit.
+### 1. Upload XRD data into the toolkit.
  At the current state of development this data needs to be cleaned prior to uploading into the toolkit.
 The ten most intense peaks and their corresponding 2$\theta$ values should be organized in a 20 X 1 Numpy array, with intensities listed first and corresponding 2$\theta$ values following.

-2. Use XRD data from the Materials Project Database to trian the algorithm.
+### 2. Use XRD data from the Materials Project Database to trian the algorithm.

-3. Estimate the bandgap and Fermi energy of the material based on XRD peaks.
+### 3. Estimate the bandgap and Fermi energy of the material based on XRD peaks.

-## Installation
+# Installation
-### Dependencies
+## Dependencies

 xrdos requires: